 The Elite Alpha Trooper is one of my go-to blasters.
 It is well-engineered, runs on standard magazines, light and comfortable to hold and very reliable.
 The priming handle is on the barrel, which I find easier to use than the Rampage’s handle.

 If you do add a more powerful spring this can be slightly harder to prime but should be fine for anyone but fairly young kids.

 I also prefer magazines to drums as I can carry these more easily.
 So while I can only get 18 rounds compared to the Rampage’s drum’s 25, I can carry many more magazines without restricting my movement.

-You can read our full Elite XD Alpha Trooper Review Here.
+Read my full review of the Elite XD Alpha Trooper Review here.